IntelSoftware/SYCL_101/04_SYCL_Conv_USM/02_vector_add.rst

       return 0;
    }

-We can see that with the use of the conventional approach with SYCL, the programmer is required to define the memory buffers, handlers and accessors.
+We can see that using the conventional approach with SYCL, the programmer is required to define the memory buffers, handlers, and accessors.
 While effective, this method can lead to intricate code and hinder productivity due to its manual memory management requirements.
-In the next section we present the same vector_add code sample approached with the use of USM.
+In the next section, we present the same vector_add code sample approached with the use of USM.